grushaprasad/cosc426/labs/lab07/Lab7.md

 3. Systematically vary the factor that you picked, and evaluate whether this factor changes the goodness of the learned representations for either the alice or sherlock text, and discuss your results.

+Note: Training the model on the `glove_10k` vocab on the full texts can take time.
+So here are some alternatives to speed up training:

+1. Create a python script to submit jobs on Turing (e.g., one job per parameter setting).
+You will also be able to use GPUs.

+2. Define a smaller vocabulary size and justify why you picked this smaller set.